AWhetter/pathseq/doc/source/user/format.rst

 Suffixes MAY be present in the name of the sequence.
 The suffixes include the leading "``.``".

-The suffixes MUST NOT contain a valid :ref:`range string <spec-simple-range>`, or by definition they would be part of the ranges.
+The suffixes MUST NOT contain a valid :ref:`range string <format-simple-range>`, or by definition they would be part of the ranges.

 The suffixes MUST NOT start with a "``.``" and digits